wdyzewski/bruteforcebreaker/README.md

  * keep_trace: Log login attemps.
  * nb_attemps: Number of login attemps before ban
  * duration: Ban duration in seconds
+ * whitelist: An array of whitelist IP (they can't be banned)

 ## Changelog